An efficient high-current circuit for fast radio-frequency spectroscopy in cold atomic gases: Circuit performance

 A spectroscopic measurement of the $\ket{2} \leftrightarrow \ket{3}$ transition in an ideal (spin-polarized) degenerate Fermi gas at $B_0 \simeq\,$770\,G is displayed in Fig.~\ref{fig:spectro}(a).
 A sinc-shaped line centered around 82\,MHz is observed, associated with the 1\,ms-long square pulse at 50\,mW of RF power, used for the spectroscopic transfer shown here.
 A spectral stability below 100\,Hz is observed during several minutes necessary for a full spectroscopic measurement, corresponding to an offset B-field stability below 10\,mG, or a fractional stability around $10^{-5}$.

 In order to benchmark the performance of our RF system at high power, we have performed Rabi oscillation measurements at the measured resonance of the $\ket{2} \leftrightarrow \ket{3}$ transition.
 Illustrative results are displayed in Fig.~\ref{fig:spectro}(b)-(c), where a coherent sinusoidal evolution of the state populations is visible for two different driving powers.
-The intrinsic lifetime of the hyperfine states is much longer than the typical measurement time scales, guaranteeing that visible damping originates only from dephasing from magnetic field fluctuations.
-Since no measurable damping is observed over the time scales of the evolution, we conclude that our RF setup does not significantly influence the surrounding electronic equipment, used to actively stabilize the value of $B_0$ (comprised of current transducers, analog PID loops, and DC regulated power supplies).
-Extracting the Rabi frequency with a sinusoidal fit to the data, we find $\Omega_R/2\pi \simeq 18.25\,$kHz for a driving power of about 80\,W. This corresponds to a $\pi$-pulse duration of $27.5\,\mu$s, which is on the order of the Fermi time $\tau_F \simeq 30\,\mu$s in our degenerate Fermi gas, fulfilling \fs{our main} design goal \footnote{\fs{For comparison, a previously employed circuit, based on direct impedance matching of a tilted, elliptic small loop via a capacitor network, yielded a Rabi frequency around $\Omega_R/2\pi \simeq 4.5\,$kHz by applying 80\,W of RF power within the same experimental setup.}}.
+The intrinsic lifetime of the hyperfine states is much longer than the typical measurement time scales, guaranteeing that visible damping originates only from dephasing from temporal magnetic field fluctuations or spatial inhomogeneities over the atomic sample.
+Since no measurable damping is observed during the evolution, we conclude that our RF setup does not significantly influence the surrounding electronic equipment, used to actively stabilize the value of $B_0$ (comprised of current transducers, analog PID loops, and DC regulated power supplies) over the typical timescale of the experiment for each RF power.
+Extracting the Rabi frequency with a sinusoidal fit to the data, we find $\Omega_R/2\pi \simeq 18.25\,$kHz for a driving power of about 80\,W. This corresponds to a $\pi$-pulse duration of $27.5\,\mu$s, which is on the order of the Fermi time $\tau_F \simeq 30\,\mu$s in our degenerate Fermi gas.
+The measured Rabi frequency yields a coupling B-field of 0.29 G, in good agreement with the simulation predictions of 0.32 G.